profile pic

 Bio

-I'm Sarah Schreck (yes, like the ogre), a digital marketing professional working in the non-profit arts sector.
-I graduated from the University of Central Florida after completing an undergraduate thesis studying the nature of public relations practices on emerging audiences, and after seeing through the production of multiple original plays, and am eager to share my knowledge of these processes.
-In graduate school at Carnegie Mellon University, I studied arts management and now work at the Greater Pittsburgh Arts Council and the site-specific Quantum Theatre as a digital marketing professional.
-It's no surprise to learn that I love the arts and seeing shows, but my hobbies also include producing video games with friends (my newest endeavor), practicing yoga, rock climbing, or cooking the most unusual things I can find at the grocery store.
-You can always find me watching some kind of cartoon or Star Trek in between work periods.
-I love connecting with people who are passionate about progressing, learning, and creating something actionable.
-I've always considered continuing my education in the realm of teaching, and making connections with fresh-minded folks is icing on the cake.
+I'm Sarah Schreck, a digital marketing professional with experience working in the non-profit arts sector.
+I graduated from the University of Central Florida after completing an undergraduate thesis exploring the impact of public relations practices on theatre audiences, and after seeing through the production of multiple original plays.
+I am eager to share my knowledge of these processes.
+In graduate school at Carnegie Mellon University, I studied arts management with a focus on marketing for non-profits.
+I worked full time at a non-profit arts organization for a few years, and part-time at other institutions during those years, before moving to New Haven and making the switch to a digital paid ads agency.
+It's no surprise to learn that I love the arts and seeing shows, but my hobbies also include practicing yoga, rock climbing, or cooking the most unusual things I can find at the grocery store.
+I love mentoring young playwrights (or young people doing pretty much anything), fostering connections between strangers, and learning about immersive marketing and entertainment.

 Project ideas